 Mr Mukhtar was appointed on 15 December 2009.

-He graduated from University of Wales, United Kingdom with a Bachelor of Science in Economics.
-Mr Mukhtar first joined the HSBC Group in 1982 as a Graduate Trainee in Midland Bank International.
+Mr Mukhtar graduated from University of Wales with a Bachelor of Science in Economics.
+He first joined the HSBC Group in 1982 as a Graduate Trainee in Midland Bank International.
 He was then appointed as Assistant Director in Samuel Montagu in 1991.
-After close to 11 years of working in the HSBC Group's London offices, Mr Mukhtar then held numerous posts in Dubai including Chief Executive Officer of HSBC Financial Services (Middle East) Limited from 1995 to 2003 and established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.
-In 2003, he assumed the position of Chief Executive Officer of Global Banking and Market and became the Co-Head of Global Banking in 2005.
-He headed back to London as the Global Head of Principal Investments, the proprietorial and fund investment arm of HSBC from 2006 to 2008.
-He was the Deputy Chairman of HSBC Bank Middle East Limited, Global Chief Executive Officer of HSBC Amanah and Chief Executive Officer of Global Banking and Markets, Middle East and North Africa, a dual role with global responsibilities for Islamic Finance and HSBC's wholesale banking activities in the Middle East and North Africa before he came to Malaysia.
+After close to 11 years of working in the HSBC Group's London offices, Mr Hussain then held numerous posts in Dubai including Chief Executive Officer of HSBC Financial Services (Middle East) Limited from 1995 to 2003 and established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.

+In 2003, Mr Mukhtar assumed the position of Chief Executive Officer of Global Banking and Market and became the Co-Head of Global Banking in 2005.
+He headed back to London as the Global Head of Principal Investments from 2006 to 2008.
+He was the Deputy Chairman, HSBC Bank Middle East Limited, Global Chief Executive Officer of HSBC Amanah and Chief Executive Officer of Global Banking and Markets, Middle East and North Africa, a dual role with global responsibilities for Islamic Finance and HSBC's wholesale banking activities in the Middle East and North Africa before he came to Malaysia.

-In addition to his current role, Mr Mukhtar is also the Non-Independent Executive Director/Deputy Chairman and Chief Executive Officer of HSBC Bank Malaysia Berhad.
+Mr Mukhtar is also a Deputy Chairman and Chief Executive Officer of HSBC Bank Malaysia Berhad and member of the Executive Committee of HSBC Asia Pacific.